Dougie Anderson: Film

-In 2018 Anderson took a behind the camera role on Bart Layton’s feature film American Animals where he worked closely with Layton as music consultant.
+In 2018, Anderson took a behind the camera role on Bart Layton's feature film American Animals where he worked closely with Layton as music consultant.

 In 2015 his film The London Nobody Knows Now played to sell out audiences at the BFI London On Film Festival and was also inducted into the BFI Archive.
-In Anderson’s film, he critiques the original 1967 James Mason fronted The London Nobody knows while also re-visiting its locations and examining how they have changed over the years.
+In Anderson's film, he critiques the original 1967 James Mason fronted The London Nobody knows while also re-visiting its locations and examining how they have changed over the years.

 In 2010 Anderson worked with Belle & Sebastian on the promotional film "Belle & Sebastian Write About Love", launched to coincide with the release of the album of the same name.
 Playing the dual roles of host and the group's stressed but pragmatic manager, the film also features the band performing songs from the album.
 The Guardian selected the show as a Pick of the Week, calling it "brilliantly filmed, edited and slightly oddball".
 Anderson reprised his role by introducing the band onstage for their headline slot at the All Tomorrows Parties Festival in December 2010 in Minehead.
 Anderson has talked about working with the band as well as his passion for music.

 Anderson has written, directed and starred in various short films.
-In 2009 he made The Skills of Conversation – The Heartburn Pause.
+In 2009, he made The Skills of Conversation – The Heartburn Pause.

-In 2011 Anderson completed an international distribution deal for his latest short film Timber! which will be shown in the USA and Europe.
+In 2011, Anderson completed an international distribution deal for his latest short film Timber! which will be shown in the USA and Europe.
 Written and directed by Anderson, the film also stars Miles Jupp and Emily Bevan.

 Books

 His first book was the novella-length What To Talk About When There’s Nothing To Talk About, designed to help those who struggle to have anything to talk about at social events, such as dinner parties, where conversation is imperative.

 His second book, Left Of The Mainstream, published in 2016, has been critically acclaimed.
-The book is part memoir and part guide to DIY creativity.
-It has been described as inspirational, brilliantly written and extremely funny.
-With vignettes of his career thus far, ranging from the highs of multi-faceted creativity and genuine A-list celebrity shoulder-rubbing, to the lows of severe allergic reactions to bus travel and wholly unexpected near death experiences.
-Never one to take the road well-travelled when there are more interesting back alleys to be explored, Anderson takes us on a cultural safari.
+The book is part memoir and part guide to DIY creativity and features vignettes of his career thus far, ranging from the highs of multi-faceted creativity and genuine A-list celebrity shoulder-rubbing to the lows of severe allergic reactions to bus travel and unexpected near-death experiences.

 Podcast

 Anderson has made three series and a number of specials of his music podcast, The Public Service Broadcast.
-They see him playing the best in new music, older and often little known classics, film and television soundtracks.
+They see him playing the best in new music, older and often little-known classics, film and television soundtracks.

 He has also hosted Back To The Culture which sees him interview comedian Miles Jupp about his greatest cultural passions.

 His latest is Seven Floors Up, a mix series on Mixcloud which began in 2019 and runs to the present day.
 These mixes see a variety of music genres interspersed with an array audio clips.